Ragdoll: Health

-A UK study utilizing veterinary records found a life expectancy of 10.31 years compared to 11.74 overall.
-One study, utilizing Swedish insurance data, showed that of the common cat breeds, the Ragdoll and Siamese have the lowest survival rate, with a 78% chance of survival to 10 years.
-An English study of patient records found a life expectancy of 10.1 years.
-In a review of over 5,000 cases of urate urolithiasis, the Ragdoll was over-represented, with an odds ratio of 5.14.
+A 2025 UK study of over 21,000 Ragdolls under primary veterinary care found a median age at death of 12.85 years.
+Earlier studies reported lower figures: a UK study found a life expectancy of 10.31 years compared to 11.74 overall, and an English study of patient records found a life expectancy of 10.1 years.
+One study utilizing Swedish insurance data from 1999–2006 showed that the Ragdoll and Siamese had the lowest survival rate among common cat breeds, with a 78% chance of survival to 10 years; the authors of the 2025 VetCompass study noted that such earlier figures may have been biased downward, as Ragdoll populations at the time were younger on average than other breeds, skewing the data toward more early-age deaths.
+The 2025 VetCompass study authors noted that the Ragdoll's life expectancy is comparable to that of non-pedigree cats.
+In a review of over 5,000 cases of urate urolithiasis (bladder stones), the Ragdoll was over-represented, with an odds ratio of 5.14.
 An English study reviewing over 190,000 patient records found the Ragdoll to be less likely to acquire diabetes mellitus than mixed breed cats.
 The prevalence in Ragdolls was 0.24% compared to 0.58% overall.

 Hypertrophic cardiomyopathy

 The Ragdoll is one of the more commonly affected breeds for hypertrophic cardiomyopathy.
-An autosomal dominant mutation of the MYBPC group of genes is responsible for the condition in the breed.
+An autosomal dominant mutation of the MYBPC group of genes, specifically the R820W substitution, is responsible for the condition in the breed.

-The allelic frequencies of the mutation R820W were 0.17 in cats from Italy and 0.23 in cats from the US in 2013.
-This reference states that the R820W prevalence is 30% in the UK.
-The HCM prevalence was found to be 2.9% (95% CI = 2.7–8.6%) in this study.
+The allelic frequencies of the R820W substitution were 0.17 in cats from Italy and 0.23 in cats from the US in 2013.
+The proportion of individual Ragdoll cats carrying the mutation has been estimated at 30% in the UK.
+The HCM prevalence in Ragdolls was found to be 2.9% (95% CI = 2.7–8.6%).
+Cats carrying one copy of the mutation (heterozygous) are not likely to show signs of disease and may live a normal lifespan; cats with two copies (homozygous) are at substantially higher risk of developing severe HCM, typically between one and two years of age.
+Widespread genetic testing since the identification of the R820W mutation has been associated with a reduced incidence of HCM in the breed and earlier recognition of the disease.